-Perform the following break-in procedure to prevent glazing of the engine cylinder and reduce oil consumption.
+Performing the following break-in procedure will prevent glazing of the engine cylinder and high oil consumption.

-- Start the genset and apply a load of 50 percent of its wattage capacity (1400 watts).
-Run the set with this load for two hours.
+- Start the genset and apply a load of 50 percent of its wattage capacity (1800 watts or one air conditioner).
+Run the genset with this load for two hours.
 Refer to Table 1 for the wattage usage of common appliances and tools. - 2.
-Increase the wattage load to 75 percent capacity (2100 watts) and run the set for another two hours. - Disconnect the load and allow the genset to run for 3 minutes.
-Operating the genset without a load allows the genset to cool down before stopping. - 4.
-Change the engine crankcase oil after the first 20 hours of operation.
-Change the engine oil every 100 hours after the initial oil change.
+Increase the wattage load to 75 percent capacity (2700 watts or one air conditioner and an additional load of 900 watts) and run the genset for another two hours. - 3.
+Disconnect the load and allow the genset to run for 3 minutes, to cool down the genset before stopping. - 4.
+Change the engine crankcase oil after the first 20 hours of operation, and every 150 hours after that.